sylwiavargas/nexmo-developer/_documentation/en/account/subaccounts/overview.md

 Partner Account | 500 | allowed
 Partner Account Advanced | 1000 | allowed

-Not allowed independent balance means that the subaccounts will always share the master balance and they won't be able to do balance or credit transfers
+Not allowed independent balance means that the subaccounts will always share the master balance not being allowed to update this field (use_primary_account_balance) and they won't be able to do balance or credit transfers.

+Subaccounts won't be able to access any of the Subaccounts API endpoints, only Primary Accounts will.

 ## Supported features